kalohq/publicapi-docs/docs/overview.md

 - https://api.kalohq.com/publicapi/freelancers/

 ## Creating Kalo Apps

--In order to use the Kalo API, you’ll first need to create a Kalo app, going to the [kalo app management page](/apps/).
+In order to use the Kalo API, you’ll first need to create a Kalo app, going to the [kalo app management page](https://developers.kalohq.com/apps/create).
 You can think of a Kalo app as an integration point binto the Kalo platform.

 A Kalo app allows you to define one or more Kalo app keys.